1.) I already bought a pregnancy test from K-Mart. Why do I need to come in and be tested with you?

 To protect your confidentiality, you’ll need to bring your valid photo ID.
 A driver’s license or student ID will work.

 6.)
-Can I bring a friend or family member with me?
+Can I bring a friend or family member with me to the pregnancy center?

 We understand needing friends and family during times like this.
 Feel free to bring someone along.
 We will get you started in your appointment alone and then include them in the process when appropriate.